justin2004/weblog/DRAFTS/troubleshooting/README.md

 I have *never* come across a deployed monitoring service that let's me get that kind of granular "hands on system" derived information.
 Also I don't often come across software engineers that know how to inspect the whole software stack with tools and techniques like that.
 The clue that unravels the whole mystery isn't always one that "preplanned telemetry" will reveal.
+Had we not been allowed to do "hands on system" troubleshooting on the F-16 there are problems ...

 Some gatekeepers in IT/Infrastructure do appreciate the difference between monitoring and troubleshooting but I suspect that most don't.